1.5.1 Applications to MRC

 Applications previously declined by the MRC, another research council or other funding body, will not be considered by the MRC within 12 months from the original submission date, unless invited in writing to resubmit by the MRC.

 Please note this time restriction does not apply to outline applications except for our Developmental Pathway Funding Scheme (DPFS).
 Please refer to our scheme specific guidance.

 Follow up to an outline application – quote outline grant reference in the ‘Related Proposals’ section.

 Resubmission – quote previous grant reference in the ‘Related Proposals’ section.
 Submit a cover letter explaining the differences as an attachment.

 Renewal (centre grants, programme grants) – quote the previous grant reference in the ‘Related Proposals’ section.
 Submit a progress report as an attachment.

 1.5.3 Applying to MRC and other funders for research grants

-By submitting a proposal to the MRC the applicant confirms the resources requested are proportionate and the research proposed is not already supported by the MRC or any other funding body.
-If the MRC has concerns about the credibility of resources requested in an application it will be rejected.
+By submitting a proposal to MRC the applicant confirms the resources requested are proportionate and the research proposed is not already supported by MRC or any other funding body.
+If MRC has concerns about the credibility of resources requested in an application it will be rejected.

-The same or a substantially similar research grant application, in terms of objectives or resources, cannot be submitted at the same time to MRC and any other UK or international funding body.
-This includes all research councils, the Department of Health – including NHS and NIHR, charities such as the Wellcome Trust and Cancer Research UK and the European Research Council – this list is not exhaustive.
-The MRC will immediately reject any grant application we receive that is already being assessed elsewhere.
+The same or a substantially similar research grant application, in terms of objectives or resources, cannot be submitted at the same time to MRC and any other UK or international funding body including all UK Research and Innovation (UKRI) research councils.

 1.5.4 Applying to MRC and other funders for fellowships